With most AI chatbots and AI text generators, the best models sit behind a paywall.

 If you're planning a trip, for example, it asks you intermediate questions to find the best possible travel route for you:

-Copilot uses GPT-4 for response generation.
-If you create an account with Perplexity, you can use it 5 times every 4 hours for free.
+Perplexity uses various AI models (including GPT-4 and its own models) for response generation.
+If you create an account with Perplexity, you can use Pro Search multiple times daily for free.